-1.1 Employers are working together to design new Standards and assessment plans for apprenticeships.
-The Standard describes the skills, knowledge and behaviours that an individual needs to be fully competent in an occupation.
+1.1 Employers are working together to design new standards and assessment plans for apprenticeships.
+The standard describes the skills, knowledge and behaviours that an individual needs to be fully competent in an occupation.
 The assessment plan sets out how the apprentice will be assessed to demonstrate that they have met the standard.

-1.5 There is no link between this Register and other registers such as our Register of Training Organisations, Register of Apprentice Training Providers or Ofqual’s Register of Regulated Qualifications
+1.6 There is no link between this Register and other registers such as our Register of Training Organisations, Register of Apprentice Training Providers or Ofqual’s Register of Regulated Qualifications

 2. About end-point assessment

-2.1 Although each standard has an employer designed synoptic end-point assessment, the nature and approach to assessment varies across standards.
+2.1 Although each standard has an employer-designed synoptic EPA, the nature and approach to assessment varies across standards.
 The detail of the assessment is set out explicitly in each assessment plan.

 An independent EPA ensures that those making a decision on the competency of the apprentice have nothing to gain from the outcome of the assessment.
 To ensure high quality apprenticeships, it is vital that all apprentices are assessed in a fair and objective manner.
 Independence and impartiality are critical to ensuring rigorous and high quality assessment and that the standard is maintained over time.

 3.The end-point assessment organisation

 3.1 The EPAO will, in line with the assessment plan: